 Summer is right around the corner!
-While many of us may be ready to hit the water — we at Guided Insurance want to make sure you are equipped with everything you need to know to keep you and your family safe while boating.
+While many of us may be ready to hit the water — we at Guided Solutions want to make sure you are equipped with boat safety tips to keep you and your family safe while on the water.

 Wear a Life Jacket

-Did you know that according to the U.S. Coast Guard statistics, over two-thirds of fatal accident victims drowned, and out of those approximately 90% were not wearing a life jacket?
+Did you know that according U.S. Coast Guard statistics, over two-thirds of fatal accident victims drowned, and out of those approximately 90% were not wearing a life jacket?
 Make sure to suit up.

 Don’t Rely on Swimming Aids